Master in Urban and Regional Planning (MURP)

 Industry Interfaces & Engagements

-HabituX, the association of XUMG students, organizes co-curricular events and activities which help students develop team-work and leadership capabilities, and engage with urban communities, industry and leaders.
-Specific components for industry engagement includes :
+HabituX, the association of SHS students, organizes co-curricular events and activities that help students to develop teamwork, inter-personal and leadership skills.
+This enables the students to engage with urban communities, industry and leaders.
+Specific components for industry engagement include:

-- The Samavesh – An Urban Management Conclave, of industry leaders and policy makers.
+- Samavesh – An Urban Management Conclave, of industry leaders and policy makers.

-- Leadership Talks by top policy makers and business leaders who interact with students.
+- Leadership Talks by top policy makers and business leaders interact with students regarding topical issues.

 Admissions: Who can apply and how